Table of Contents

 Focus on Basic Skills

-- Children learn communication and social skills
+- Children grasp communication and social skills.

 Key Differences Between Montessori and Nursery Teachers